kelvinsanchez15/100-days-of-code/r2-log.md

 Today after firing some job applications I decide to work on a pending assignature - Redux.

 Going back to my first experience with it I remember how confused I was, but now that I review it much fresher and with a solid base in JavaScript I understand it better.

+### R2D70
+Meeting day!
+Today I had a couple of meetings related to @freeCodeCamp, I'm very excited about the changes that are coming.

+I'm also happy to share with @ossia @rafa @nich and the rest of the team that works really hard on the platform.